laurikari/tre/README_waf.txt

 different from the usual project build process, and is even different from the usual use of the waf build system.

-There many command line options, use:
+There are many command line options, use:

    ./waf -h